 The Disturbing Rising Trends Among the Youth

-Visiting a mall recently brought to my attention the severity of young children vaping today.
-It appears to be a growing trend.
+Visiting a strip mall recently brought to my attention the severity of young children vaping today.
+I found out that Tobacco shops are categorized as essential services.
+It appears to be a growing trend among children and very young adults.
 Drugfree.org mentions over 33% of seniors and high school have at least tried the phenomena over the past year.

 This number is on the rise and is expected to grow.
 It appears that the flavors that don’t taste like a typical cigarette seem to be a huge driver.
 That and the addition of social media highlighting competitions for blowing the biggest cloud of smoke contribute to the increased fascination.